Having a pet is like having an adorable best friend, whether it’s an excited dog, a relaxed cat, or a singing bird.

 Birds don’t always understand how strong their beaks are, they can bite and cause serious harm without realizing it.

-Thus, training your parrot to stop biting and communicating to the animal that this is bad behaviours is a must.
+Thus, training your parrot to stop biting and communicating to the animal that this is a bad behaviour is a must.

 Conclusion

-The reason why birds bite include control, fear, illness or change in behaviour during the breeding season.
+The reasons why birds bite include control, fear, illness, or a change in behaviour during the breeding season.
 Stop the biting by correcting the issue behind the biting